bluemutedwisdom/elma-doc/source/development/nomachinenx.rst

    Note the "2" at the end.

--  Save it.
+-  Save it
--  Find the ID of the /usr/sbin/sshd process.
+-  Find the ID of the /usr/sbin/sshd process

    ::

      ps -ef | grep sshd

--  Send it a signal to re-read this config file:
+-  Send it a signal to re-read this config file

    ::

      kill -HUP processID

--  Start the nxserver.
+-  Start the nxserver

    ::